MJoergen/bcomp/log.md

 The BASYS2 has an additional VGA output.
 That may come in handy later, but initially I won't use it.

+The above is reflected in the file bcomp.ucf, which contains all the pin assignments of the FPGA.

 ## Blocks
 Next thing is to have an overall block structure.
 The first video again gives all the answers.